MP for South Devon

 NHS

 Ask anyone on the street if the NHS is broken and unfortunately most would tell you it is.
-And looking across the system, it’s hard to disagree.
-From disappearing dental practices to declining mental health services, from stretched GP surgeries to surging waiting times, from missed targets to huge staff shortages, every aspect of the NHS is at breaking point after fourteen years of mismanagement and underfunding.
+Looking across the system, it’s hard to disagree.
+From disappearing dental practices to declining mental health services, from stretched GP surgeries to surging waiting times, from missed targets to huge staff shortages, every aspect of the NHS is at breaking point after years of chronic mismanagement and underfunding.

-And we are feeling the effects of this in South Devon.
-Since the election, I’ve spoken to GPs and dentists, to NHS leaders and to people working in midwifery, radiography and speech therapy, and they all say the same thing: the system is running on goodwill and that goodwill is running out fast.
+We are not immune from this in South Devon.
+I’ve spoken to GPs and dentists, to NHS leaders, and those working in midwifery, radiography, pharmacies, and speech therapy, and they all say the same thing: the system is running on goodwill and that goodwill is running out fast.

-In practice, this includes: investing £8.4 billion a year into the NHS and social care to tackle the deep-seated issues previous governments have overlooked; strengthening patients’ rights; fixing our crumbling hospitals; recruiting and retaining a workforce for the future; and re-establishing the UK’s place as a world leader in health research.
+In practice, this includes: investing £8.4bn a year into the NHS and social care to tackle the deep-seated issues previous governments overlooked; strengthening patients’ rights; fixing our crumbling hospitals; recruiting and retaining a workforce for the future; and re-establishing the UK’s place as a world leader in health research.

 Cost of Living